byjg/php-jwt-session/README.md

 # How it works

-We store a cookie named AUTH_BEARER_<context name> with the session name.
-The PHPSESSID cookie is still created because PHP create it by default but we do not use it;
+We store a cookie named `AUTH_BEARER_` followed by the context name with the session name.
+The PHPSESSID cookie is still created because
+PHP create it by default but we do not use it;